shyim/shyim.me/content/blog/2021-07-04-why-prefer-symfony-bundles-over-plugins-in-shopware-projects.md

 tags: [shopware]
 ---

-Every developer which created a Plugin did already created a Symfony Bundle.
+Every developer who has created a Plugin has already created a Symfony Bundle.
 All Shopware plugins are extending from a Shopware Bundle class which extends from the Symfony Bundle.
 You might now ask yourself: when plugins are bundles, then why did you wrote this blog post?
 Let's first list the differences of a plugin and the two types of bundles.

 | Feature                                            	| Plugin 	| Shopware Bundle 	| Symfony Bundle 	|